New to Bounty?

 It’s that time of year again, time to buy new school shoes.
 When it comes to finding the perfect fitting shoe for your child, you don’t want to put a foot wrong.

-The average school child walks the equivalentof 4000km every year – that’s more than the distance from Sydney to Perth!
+The average school child walks the equivalent of 4000km every year – that’s further than from Sydney to Perth!

 It’s for this very reason, you want to find a school shoe that fits well, is supportive and will last the distance, even with the most rough and tumble of kids.

 Try to avoid leaving shopping for shoes to the last minute.
 Brett Cale, National Sales Manage for Clarks suggests parents go early.
 Not only will they avoid crowds at the shops but they won’t risk the right shoe size being sold out and no longer in stock.

 “There are often good deals on in December so my tip, especially with everything going on with the pandemic, would have been to get fitted in December – but it’s not too late!.”